dominic-source/AirBnB_clone/README.md

 ## Capabilities of the interpreter

 + It helps us to manage every object that is created in the project.
-+ Retrieve an object from a file or database.
++ Retrieves an object from a file or database.
-+ Performs operations on object
++ Performs operations on object.
-+ It also can update attributes of an object and destroy when required
++ It can update attributes of an object and destroy when required.

 ## To Start the interpreter in interactive mode
 $ ./console.py